AtomWorld: A Benchmark for Evaluating Spatial Reasoning in Large Language Models on Crystalline Materials: Conclusion

 \section{Conclusion}

-In this paper, we presented AtomWorld as the first benchmark that evaluates LLM motor skills in crystallography.
+In this paper, we introduced AtomWorld, the first benchmark with verifiable, quantitative metrics for evaluating LLM motor skills in atomistic structure modelling.
 In general, we found that chat models took an algorithmic approach to solving the geometric tasks of our benchmark.
 With this approach, simpler operations such as \texttt{add} could be performed more consistently, whereas more spatially demanding manipulations, particularly rotations, remain highly challenging.
-These tasks can be solved manually via crystallography software, but for LLMs are an important first stage to enabling higher value tasks such as developing an agentic material discovery workflow.
-At the same time, preliminary tests suggest that simply equipping LLMs with code tools and RAG is not sufficient to solve problems perfectly.
-More thoughtful toolflow design and post-training are still necessary for practical application.
+These results imply that LLMs have limited intuitive perception of atomic structures.

-LLMs have traditionally struggled with spatial reasoning tasks.
-However, this may be soon to change with recent developments in tool-augmented design, diffusion, video generation, and language-aligned robotics models \citep{hu2025osda, song_seed_2025, google_deepmind_genie_2025, assran_v-jepa_2025}.
-We hope that our AtomWorld playground can play a foundational role in helping researchers of tomorrow test LLMs' understanding of 3D CIF environments.
+Before deploying LLMs for more complex and dynamic modeling operations in real-world environments automatically, it remains necessary to conquer these verifiable structure modelling tasks and to develop modeling tools and modalities that are better aligned with LLM capabilities.
+Beyond benchmarking, AtomWorld can function as a playground for RL of LLM agents and a data generator for supervised fine-tuning.
+LLMs have traditionally struggled with spatial reasoning.
+Recent advances in tool-augmented models, diffusion, video generation, and language-aligned robotics suggest this limitation may soon be alleviated.
+We hope AtomWorld can serve as a foundational playground for evaluating and advancing LLMs' understanding of 3D CIF environments.